 ・ when talking to people who don’t have a command of Japanese.

-- When you are talking to office staff or a Japanese teacher about a complicated matter, you might feel it too difficult to speak only in Japanese.
-In such a case, please ask “英語で話してもいいですか？（May I speak in English?）” before you switch to English.
-After that discussion, you can switch back to the 日本語チャレンジmode.
+3. When you are talking to the RD, office staff or a Japanese teacher about a complicated matter, you might feel it is too difficult to speak only in Japanese.
+In that case, please ask 「英語で話してもいいですか？」(May I speak in English?) before you switch to English.

 Speaking only in Japanese is not easy, and is oftentimes quite frustrating.
-Since you are communicating in Japanese at home, too, you might get tired of it.
-However, it will definitely lower your resistance to speaking up in Japanese.
+However, it will definitely reduce your reticence to speaking up in Japanese.
 Sometimes students even come up with interesting Japanese phrases by doing so.
 We hope you will enjoy the challenge and improve your fluency daily!